 When you have a problem, it is often difficult to see the solution when you are standing so close to it.
-The bigger the problem is, the harder it is to see the solution as you stand there with your face one inch away from it.
+The bigger the problem is, the harder it is to see the answer as you stand there with your face one inch away from it.
 You need to step back so you can see the problem in its entirety.

 Companies with big problems hire consultants.
 They don’t hire consultants because they can’t solve the problem themselves.
 They hire them because consultants see the big picture from the outside.
 They can see the entire problem as well as the obvious solution that may not be so obvious to people working within the company.